antarctica/metadata-library/README.md

 ### Record schemas

-Allowed elements, attributes and values for each [supported Standard](#supported-standards) and [Supported Profile](#supported-profiles) are defined using one or more [XML Schemas](https://www.w3.org/XML/Schema).
+Allowed elements, attributes and values for each [supported Standard](#supported-standards), and if applicable, [Supported Profile](#supported-profiles) are defined using one or more [XML Schemas](https://www.w3.org/XML/Schema).
 These schemas define any required entities, and any entities with enumerated values.
 Schemas are usually published by standards organisations to facilitate record validation.